 - Age over 1 month old only on breast milk or formula, add fruit juice.
-Give 1 ounce (30 ml) per month of age per day.
-Limit amount to 4 ounces (120 ml).
-Pear or apple juice is okay at any age.
-Reason: Treating a symptom.
+Give 1 ounce (30 mL) per month of age per day.
+Limit amount to 4 ounces (120 mL).
+Pear or apple juice is okay.
+Reason to allow fruit juice: Treating a symptom.

 - Age over 4 months old, also add baby foods with high fiber.
 Do this twice a day.
 Examples are peas, beans, apricots, prunes, peaches, pears, or plums.

 - Age over 8 months old on finger foods, add cereals and small pieces of fresh fruit.